elg2605/netscan/readme.md

 # Netscan

 Netscan is a fast TCP port scanner for IPv4 and IPv6 networks.
-It is intended for normal users to run on Linux, Windows or Mac systems.
-The goal of netscan is to find open server ports quickly for service tracking and later testing and deep analysis (Nmap, Nessus, etc.).
+Netscan is written in Go and is intended for normal users to run on Linux, Windows or Mac systems.
+The goal of netscan is to find open server ports quickly for service tracking and later testing and deep analysis using tools such as Nmap and Nessus.
 Netscan results are intended to be loaded into a relational database.

-## Time to scan a /12 (1 million IPs) for 40 ports
+## Scan a /12 network for 40 ports

 ```bash
 $ time ./netscan 172.txt ports.txt > 172.results.txt